nprapps/books18/README.md

 To generate links that allow users to access a book's Goodreads page, we need to get the Goodreads slug for each book.
 To get these slugs, you can run the Fabric task `data.get_books_goodreads_ids`, which will output a CSV from which you can copy and paste the slug into the `goodreads_id` column of the Books Google Spreadsheet.

+There are a couple of caveats when running this command.

+This command takes around 15-20 minutes to bypass the rate limiting of the iTunes search API.
+It's probably best to run it first thing in the morning or to let it run overnight.

+You'll want to make sure you update the book data before running this command.
+Otherwise, the rows won't line up when you copy and paste into the Google Spreadsheet.
+For the same reason, you will want to run the command when the book list is in a pretty stable state.

 Since this command uses the Goodreads API, the same caveats as the iTunes ID generator apply.
-You do need a developer key to use the API, however - this key is currently stored in the environment variable secrets as `GOODREADS_API_KEY`.
+You do need a developer key to use the API, however.
+You should set this key as an environment variable like so: `books17_GOODREADS_API_KEY=YOUR_KEY_HERE` .
 If you need to replace this key, it's fairly simple to generate a new one from the [Goodreads API page](https://www.goodreads.com/api).

 Here's the task: